ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

 # Security Considerations

-This section is modeled after the template described in Section 3.7 of {{?I-D.ietf-netmod-rfc8407bis}}.
+This section is modeled after the template described in {{Section 3.7 of ?I-D.ietf-netmod-rfc8407bis}}.

 The "ietf-layer0-types" YANG module defines a data model that is designed to be accessed via YANG-based management protocols, such as